adasprilla/TouchPad-Gestures/README.md

     cd libinput-gestures        # Source dir, as above git pull
-    make install
+    make restart

-Log out and back in to your DE session to complete installation.
+You can do a `mark restart` anytime to reload your configuration file.

 ### LICENSE